evernote/noms-client/ROADMAP.rst

 If the type is ``text/plain``, it's simply displayed.

-If the type is a recognized data serialization format:
+If the type is a recognized data serialization format (JSON or YAML):

 * application/json
 * application/x-json